Organ & Choral Scholarships

 Our parish choir is now offering junior choral scholarships.
 We are looking for children of primary school age or years 7-9 at secondary school.
 The duties are one service in term time on Sundays and one practice on Fridays 7pm-8.15pm.
 Choristers receive a first-rate musical education, which will give a lifetime’s pleasure, and membership of our choir has often led to choral scholarships at university.
 Junior Choral Scholars receive £300 a year scholarship.
 For further information, please contact our Director of Music, Jonathan Holmes, through our Contact Us page.

-Recent choral scholar Matthew Smith writes
+Recent choral scholar Matthew Smith wrote

 “I am currently in the third year of a four year Physics course at Durham University and am the Decani Tenor Choral Scholar at Durham Cathedral.
 In addition to the eight services a week I sing in the cathedral I also sing with Durham University Chamber Choir.